Morgana-S/magic-december/README.md

 - Users looking for an interactive and fun way to learn about other cultures.

 ### Benefits:
+- Users have a centralised location to find out about the various celebrations that are taking place at this time of year.
+- The information provided is comprehensive, but we also allow users to go ahead and find out more information for themselves.

 ## UI/UX Design
 The wireframes for the website's design can be found [here.](/documentation/wireframes/magic-calendar.pdf)